 Course Description: This is a one-semester calculus-based introduction to probability and statistics for students in engineering and the life sciences.
 Students who have taken 12 credits of calculus equivalent to MAT295-397 may wish to take instead the sequence MAT521-525, which covers similar material more broadly and in greater depth.
 (Students interested in stochastic processes rather than mathematical statistics may follow MAT521 with MAT526.)

-Text: Probability and Statistics for Engineering and the Sciences, 8th Edition, by Jay L. Devore, ISBN-13: 9780538733526.
-See Cengage website for our course at http://www.cengagebrain.com/micro/1-1TANMME
+Text: Probability and Statistics for Engineering and the Sciences, 9th Edition, by Jay L. Devore, ISBN-13: 9781305251809.

 Mathematics Prerequisite: MAT 286 OR 296